RIYADH: THREE-DAY ITINERARY + TIPS

 Riyadh, the capital city of Saudi Arabia is a city of contrasts—ancient fortresses and gleaming glass skyscrapers; traditional society shaped by Bedouin culture and firm Islamic beliefs mixed with a modern, youthful vibe and Western influences from ubiquitous fast food joints to luxurious shopping malls.

-It is not an easy city to get around and tourism industry is still almost non-existent.
+It is not an easy city to get around and tourism industry is still almost non-existent in Saudi Arabia.
 Riyadh's traffic is horrendous and because of the construction of the metro, there are many road closures and diversions.
-The city is dusty and does not have a luxurious feel like Dubai or Abu Dhabi.
-There are restaurants and coffee shops everywhere, but the quality of food and service is average.
+The city is dusty and does not have a luxurious feel like Dubai or Abu Dhabi, neither is it clean like the neighboring capitals.
+There are restaurants and coffee shops everywhere, but the quality of food and service is often just average.
 It is hard to find tour guides and some sites are still under renovation and closed to the public.
 However, Riyadh is rich in history and it is exciting and exotic even for a seasoned traveler.

 Read our article TOP THINGS TO DO IN AND AROUND RIYADH, SAUDI ARABIA with some other ideas, should you wish to spend more time in the area.